List of international goals scored by Sam Kerr

-Kerr scoring a goal against China in 2021.
+Kerr scoring a goal against China in 2017.

-Sam Kerr is an Australian professional soccer player who currently plays as a striker for Chelsea in the Women's Super League and for the Australia national team (nicknamed the "Matildas").
-With a current total of 69 international goals, she is Australia's all-time leading goalscorer.
+Sam Kerr is an Australian professional soccer player who currently plays as a striker for Gotham FC in the NWSL and for the Australia national team (nicknamed the "Matildas").
+With a current total of 75 international goals, she is Australia's all-time leading goalscorer.

 Goals

 Scores and results list Australia's goal tally first, score column indicates score after each Kerr goal.